transcom/mymove-docs/docs/adrs/0080-api-versioning-based-on-test-run.md

 Because of these findings we decided to go with a new option.

 Option 4: Only create new services if they are needed and shift any shared logic into reusable functions.
+These new services won't be versioned and will be added like existing functions.
+(Eg. if we have a service for fetching orders we might create a separate `fetchOrdersWithAddresses` function that has the same core functionality but also fetches all of the child addresses.)

 - Pros: It allows flexibility.
 We can let endpoints utilize existing services or utilize the newly created service.
 - Cons: Sometimes the shared portions of existing functions don't have clear logical break points and it can be easy to have arbitrary functions that don't do a complete "unit" of work.